bitsbakery/pretty/readme.md

 ### CMake

-CMake support for C++20 modules is very experimental and is not ready production.
+CMake support for C++20 modules is very experimental and is not ready for production.

 The library provides a temporary CMake-compatible solution without C++20 modules, `pretty.cpp` and `pretty.h`.
 The support for these files will be dropped in the future in favor of modules.